-5 green areas in the city
+5 green areas in the city in Stockholm

 Many tend to head straight for Hagaparken and miss the beautiful Bellevue Park on the southern shore of Brunnsviken.
 From its highest point you have a panoramic view over the lake.
 Tip: visit the famous sculptor Carl Eldh’s fantastic studio museum in a wooden building from 1919.